 LOCAL COMPOSTING SITE:

 The compostable material collected on campus is delivered to Western Branch, the Prince George’s County Compost Facility.
 This facility is owned and operated by the Maryland Department of the Environment and collects yard trim, Christmas trees, pumpkins, and other compostable material from within Prince George’s County and the surrounding areas.
-Information on their composting procedures can be found here.

 The compost created through our partnership with Prince George’s County is also used at our own Terp Farm!